YaoJianyu77/play/README.md

 # Hello github records

-This project is used for recording all project which I'm interested in.
-All those interesting projects come from project [hello-github](https://hellogithub.com/)
+This project is used for recording all project and ideas which I'm interested in.
+All those interesting projects come from project [hello-github](https://hellogithub.com/).
+And the ideas come from everywhere.

 ## 69
 ### [quadsort](https://github.com/scandum/quadsort)